yodacode/Pokedex/README.md

 ## Description
 Simple pokedex using AngularJS
-* Display the Pokemon list
-* Search and filter Pokemons
+Search and filter the list of Pokemon
-* Display the Detail

 ## ScreenShot